Work Abroad Exchanges

 BUNAC for Australia and New Zealand can get you a work permit—otherwise virtually impossible for Americans to obtain—any

 time of the year for Australia and New Zealand.
-BUNAC can also get you work permits for Ireland, France, Canada, or volunteer projects in Cambodia, Peru, or South Africa.
+BUNAC can also get you work permits for Ireland, Canada, or volunteer projects in Cambodia, Peru, or South Africa.
 Without a work permit, you could only work illegally, seriously limiting your options.

 To be eligible, you must be a U.S. citizen (or permanent resident), an undergraduate or graduate student of any age studying in the